tonqa/JustType/README.md

 Reasoning
 ---------------------

-Recently, there has been quite a lot buzz around keyboards for iOS.
+Recently, there has been quite a lot **buzz around keyboards** for iOS.
 We liked the [Fleksy keyboard](http://fleksy.com/) as well as [some other prototypes](http://www.youtube.com/watch?v=RGQTaHGQ04Q) a lot and also we are fans of the [Swype keyboard](http://www.swype.com/), which can be easily installed on every Android smartphone on the market.
 The [SwiftKey](http://www.swiftkey.net/en/) app brought intelligent predictions to the iOS device recently and [HipJot](http://jormy.com/hipjot/) also had a quite compelling user interface, but required a high learning curve.

-These all were amazing projects, but there is a lack of keyboard extensions for the native iOS UI, which are freely available for every app developer.
+These all were amazing projects, but there is a lack of keyboard extensions for the **native iOS UI**, which are **freely available** for every app developer.
 We want something to be more built-in.
 So we built a framework on top of the existing UIKit of iOS, which integrates much better with the traditional text input.

 **The iOS keyboard and text navigation is often cumbersome**.
 E.g. in order to jump to the preceding word in a text you need a lot of touches on the top of the text input itself.
 You can not directly make the word upper or lower case if you are in between a word.
 Also though there is a built-in syntax checker, you can only choose all suggestions by holding on a word.
 You never directly see what words it suggests.
 We can do better!